SFYCA ALUMNI PROFILES

 While performing and teaching voice lessons has been a major focus of Katherine’s life, finding the right teacher is equally if not more important than getting key operatic roles and landing projects.
 Three teachers rise to the top and who she credits for helping get her to where she is today—Eve Shapiro with the Juilliard School, Lee Kum-sing, a pianist and instructor at Vancouver Academy of Music; and most recently Linfield University Artist in Residence, Richard Zeller, who coincidentally performed for many years with the Oregon Bach Festival as a featured soloist.

 “It’s impossible to condense my experience with each of my teachers into one or two sentences,” says Katherine.
 “Eve and I read Shakespeare and other early modern authors together.
 She gave me a totally different understanding of the English language.
-At the end of our time working together, I realized how different was.
+At the end of our time working together, I realized how different I was.
 I felt all my emotions differently, more vibrantly.
 Mr. Lee showed me how to approach music, investigate it, and understand it.
 I already had two degrees, but I really didn’t have any idea before I met him.
 And finally, when I went to Mr. Zeller for the first time, I had a fragmented knowledge of singing.
 I knew lots of different pieces of the process, but I couldn’t put them together.
 Now I can rely on my voice.
 It’s more powerful and singing feels better than ever.”

 Knowing she wanted to work with the best opera houses in the world, Katherine auditioned at numerous programs and chose to attend the German-based Oper Köln’s highly respected international young artist program in 2019.